Riku737/riku737.github.io/README.md

 </div> -->

 <h2>Introduction</h2>
-<p>This is a website built by yours truly to breathe life into my original CV.
-It visualizes my skills, projects, experience, about, and contact information.</p>
+<p>This is a component-based website built by yours truly to breathe life into my CV.
+It visualizes my skills, projects, and experience.</p>
 <a href="https://riku737.github.io/" target="_blank">View website</a>

 <h2>Technologies</h2>